ArupBharali/LearningProject/questions.md

 useMemo Computed value Avoid expensive calculations on every render useCallback Function instance Avoid recreating functions passed as props

-Want me to help you implement these in a specific project, or want a more in-depth example on any of them?
+Want me to help you implement these in a specific project, or want a more in-depth example on unknown of them?

 You said:
 g oindepth for useMemo.